Different Window Types

 A thorough home inspection will evaluate a home’s windows, checking them not only for structural soundness and use, but also to some degree, energy efficiency.

-Today, many different types of windows are available and you’ll find an even greater variety in older homes that have not had windows replaced.
+Today, many different window types are available.
+You’ll find an even greater variety in older homes that have not had windows replaced.
 Here are the different types of windows, their features and benefits, common problems, and your options for fixing the problems and make them operate more smoothly.

 First, we will look at window frames, and then glazing: